ravener-7/Prediction-of-the-next-sunspots-peak/README.md

 # Prediction of the next sunspots peak using Linear regression

 ## The polar precursor method:
-The polar precursor method is widely considered to be the most robust physically motivated method to predict the amplitude of an upcoming solar cycle.
-It uses indicators of the magnetic field concentrated near the poles around the sunspot minimum. [here](https://iopscience.iop.org/article/10.3847/1538-4357/abdbb4/meta#:~:text=The%20polar%20precursor%20method%20is,poles%20around%20the%20sunspot%20minimum.)
+The [polar precursor method](https://iopscience.iop.org/article/10.3847/1538-4357/abdbb4/meta#:~:text=The%20polar%20precursor%20method%20is,poles%20around%20the%20sunspot%20minimum.) is widely considered to be the most robust physically motivated method to predict the amplitude of an upcoming solar cycle.
+It uses indicators of the magnetic field concentrated near the poles around the sunspot minimum.